aleontiev/pyresource/README.md

 Expressions follow these principles:
 - All JSON values are considered valid expressions
 - Any expression is either a literal, an identifier, or an operator
-- A literal expression is either a boolean, a number, a list, a string that starts and ends with " (double-quote), a dictionary with more than one key, or the empty dictionary
+- A literal expression is either a boolean, a number, a list, a string that starts and ends with ' (single-quote), a dictionary with more than one key, or the empty dictionary
 - An identifier expression is a string that is not a literal string
 - An operator expression is a dictionary with a single key (the operator name) and value either:
     - a list of expressions (list argument style), or